Spread the love

 How to store sourdough cinnamon rolls

-The sourdough cinnamon rolls can store on the countertop for up to one week either covered in plastic wrap, aluminum foil, beeswax wrap or within an airtight container with a lid.
+The sourdough cinnamon rolls can store on the countertop for up to one week (without frosting) either covered in plastic wrap, aluminum foil, beeswax wrap or within an airtight container with a lid.

 We do prefer to store ours within the refrigerator after 1 day because of the dairy products, though let’s be honest, we rarely have leftover cinnamon rolls!